 Before you decide to sport a man bun, determine if you have the right type of hair.
 Thin, wispy strands are easily damaged by the stress of being pulled back, meaning that you’ll risk breakage and loss each time you style it.

-Thick, curly and wavy hair are better suited and are more likely to stay in place.
+Thick, curly or wavy hair is better suited and more likely to stay in place.
 You need to be prepared to spend time growing your hair out, enough to be able to pull this look off.
 If you have the patience to wait, go ahead and get started with your man bun.

 Care For Your Hair

 Make sure that you take GOOD care of your hair as it GROWS!